 The Port of Dover in Kent services DFDS and P&O Ferries, while Dunkerque only handles DFDS ferries.

 DFDS border control tips:

 - Make sure you have all your passports for all passengers

-- Make sure your ticket to board has the correct number of people in the car
+- Make sure your ticket to the board has the correct number of people in the car

 - Have some of your accommodation or lodging information available in case you are asked (This may be more important for people who live outside of the European Union)